armlabstanford/mixed_reality_setup/README.md

    - On the top menu bar of your Unity editor, you should see `Mixed Reality Toolkit`.
    - Under this, click on `Add to Scene and Configure..`.

+9. Modifying plugin in Ros Sharp
+   - Download this repository.
+   - Under `Plugins`, you should see two files: `Newtonsoft.Json` and `Newtonsoft.Json.dll`.
+   - In your Unity project, under `Assets/RosSharp/Plugins`, replace the existing `Newtonsoft.Json` and `Newtonsoft.Json.dll` files with the ones you obtained from this repository.

-9. Creating a Cube in the scene
+10. Creating a Cube in the scene
     - Under the SampleScene on the left, right click and create a **3D Object** > **Cube**.
     - Click on `Cube` to select it.
     - The `Inspector` window is shown on the right.
 You should see properties such as `Transform`, `Cube (Mesh Filter)`, `Mesh Renderer` etc.
     - Under `Transform`, modify the size of the cube by changing the scale in the X, Y, Z directions to **0.2**.
     - Under `Transform`, shift the cube to the front of the camera by changing the location in the Z direction to **2**.
     - You may also wish to change the cube's color.
 Follow the instruction [here](http://mammothinteractive.com/changing-a-cubes-color-unity-tutorial/).

-10. Adding Bounding Box and Manipulation Handler to your Cube in the scene
+11. Adding Bounding Box and Manipulation Handler to your Cube in the scene
     - Ensure that `Cube` is still selected under the SampleScene on the left so that we are modifying the properties for the cube.
     - Under the `Inspector` window on the right, click on `Add Component` and add the following:
        - `Bounding Box`
        - `Manipulation Handler`

-11. Adding RosConnector to your Unity scene
+12. Adding RosConnector to your Unity scene
     - Under the SampleScene on the left, right click and `Create Empty`.
     - Right click on your newly created GameObject and rename it to **RosConnector**.
     - Click on `RosConnector`.
 On the right, under `Inspector`, you should only see `Transform` for now.
 Click on `Add Component` and add the following: